As a business owner or professional, it’s tempting to take your knowledge and expertise for granted.

 That might involve sending out newsletters or restricting access to a specific part of your website so only paying members can view those articles or information.

 Of course, you can also monetize your expertise by creating an online community, whether that’s a physical community or a virtual one which might feature guest lectures, shared information, and collective wisdom.
 If your students are professionals, you might want to consider creating a professional learning community.
-With Thinkific, you can charge for access to your community.
+With Thinkific, you can charge for access to your private community.
+Learn more about creating your own private community here.

 Selling online courses is a great way of taking your insight and sharing it in bite-sized pieces that people can digest in their own time.